geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

    <figcaption> Kniberg's original illustration from <a href="https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp">this article</a>.
 He writes "The picture is a metaphor.
 It is not about actual car development, it is about product development in general, using a car as a metaphor."</figcaption>
 </figure>

-This illustrates the key metaphor presented in the article.
+This image illustrates the key metaphor presented in the article.
 Attacking a metaphor always runs the risk of attacking a strawman by taking the metaphor too literally.
-I'll try my best not to do that.
-But what I _can_ do is critically evaluate the mental model that underlies the metaphor.
+Still, it is fair to examine the metaphor as such to evaluate whether it's even a helpful way of illustrating Kniberg's core thesis.
+Then, I'll also critically evaluate the mental model that underlies the metaphor.
 A mental model guides our thinking and consequently our decision-making.
-That's why, if it is flawed, it can lead us to make bad decisions.
+When it is flawed, it can lead us to make bad decisions.

 ## The Good